 Scalds

-A scald occurs when steam or hot liquid burn a person’s skin.
-Several different activities might lead to a scald, such as dining out, cooking, or bathing.
-A server in a restaurant might spill hot coffee, hot water, soup, or some other hot liquid.
 Those who work in the food service industry are especially at risk for scalds while cooking in busy kitchens where pots and pans might get knocked over.
 Unattended children in the kitchen or the bathtub may sustain severe scalds if they accidentally spill hot liquids or run hot bathwater.

 Fires

 The ignition of a fire might be purposeful or accidental and may stem from a variety of sources.
 Everything from electrical shorts that cause a spark, unextinguished cigars and cigarettes, explosive car crashes, unattended campfires, and spontaneous combustion might start a dangerous fire.
-Flammable liquids literally add fuel to the fire and can lead to dangerous and fiery explosions.
-Examples of flammable liquids include gasoline, propane, ammonia, ethanol, butane, and hydrogen.
-When people get trapped and cannot safely escape a building fire, motor vehicle fire, or a wildfire, the result is often severe and catastrophic burns—that is, if they live through the disaster.

 Harsh Chemicals

 Whether cleaning or doing tasks at home or on the job, many people come into contact with harsh chemicals every day.
 Exposure to harsh and toxic chemicals is not only dangerous for a person’s lungs, but also when some chemicals make contact with skin, they can cause painful chemical burns.
-Examples of common culprits that corrode the skin and cause burns include bleach, chlorine, ammonia, denture cleaners, teeth whitening products, and battery acid.

 Medical Treatment

-The medical field uses radiation to treat cancer patients; radiation can shrink or eliminate some tumors.
-Although less common, doctors also treat thyroid disease, blood disorders, and other types of tumors with radiation.
 Those who need x-rays and other diagnostic imaging also face exposure to radiation.
 When a person’s body is exposed to too much radiation, they can suffer damage to the skin and other tissues inside of the body.

 Live Electrical Wires and Outlets

 Electricity creates potential burn hazards for many.
-Sloppy electrical work and loose wires can cause a fire, and direct contact can cause electrocution.
+Defective products, sloppy electrical work, and loose wires can cause a fire, and direct contact can cause electrocution.
 Unprotected outlets can also be dangerous for young children.
-The National Institutes of Health reports four main types of electrical injuries:

 - Flash injuries refer to superficial burns where no electrical current travels through the body.